ErpNetDocs/webclient/introduction/my-apps/calendar.md

 ## Mobile touch gestures support

 Mobile touch gestures are also supported.
-You can swipe left or right on your screen and as a result, you will nive the calendar backward or forward.
+You can swipe left or right on your screen and as a result, you will move the calendar backward or forward.

 ## I am a widget

-This is not something new for a My App, but rather a key functionality, but you can add a calendar wherever you want as a widget panel.
+This is not something new for a "My app", but rather a key functionality.
+You can add a calendar wherever you want as a widget panel.

 ![My apps - Widget 1](./pictures/my-apps-calendar-widget-1.png "My apps - Widget 1")